shellspec/website/index.md

 End
 ```

-### 2. Easy to mock / stub
+### 2. Support nested block structure

+shellspec supports nested block structure.
+It realize local variables and
+functions that can only be used within a block.

-The block structure allows for intuitive and easy-to-understand mock /stub.
+This block structure also allows for simple and intuitive and
+easy-to-understand mock / stub.

 ```sh
 Describe 'mock / stub sample'